Get all the latest Airbnb data for Auckland

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Auckland as of 2026?

-As of the first half of 2026, Auckland does not have a citywide minimum-stay requirement or maximum nights-per-year cap like London or Amsterdam.
+As of early 2026, Auckland does not have a citywide Airbnb minimum-stay rule or a London-style 90-night annual cap for residential short-term rentals.

 Do I have to live there, or can I Airbnb a secondary home in Auckland right now?